hearter20176/MMM-GlassCalendar/README.md

 - `iconify`: Any Iconify icon id, e.g. `mdi:airplane`.

 ### Day backgrounds
-- `dayBackgrounds`: map of `YYYY-MM-DD` → image path/URL (string).
+- `dayBackgrounds`: map of `YYYY-MM-DD` -> image path/URL (string).
 If not wrapped with `url()`, it will be auto-wrapped.
 - `dayBackgroundRules`: array of `{ calendar?, keyword?, image }`.
 If any event for that day matches the calendar substring and keyword in the title, the image is applied.
 - Use browser-visible paths (e.g., `/modules/MMM-GlassCalendar/img/snow.jpg` or another served URL).

+## Timezone handling
+- ICS parsing applies calendar timezones to recurring and floating events, preventing early/late shifts across calendars.
+- Set `timeZone` plus `forceTimeZone: true` on a source to pin floating times (DTSTART without TZ) to that zone.

+## Tests
+- Install dependencies: `npm install`
+- Run all tests (timezone coverage): `npm test`
+- Run a specific file: `node --test __tests__/timezone.test.js`

 ## Styling Notes
 - Card uses a liquid glass shimmer and full-width layout in `middle_center`.
-+- Heatmap and day backgrounds sit behind content; all events render with contrast-aware icons.
+- Heatmap and day backgrounds sit behind content; all events render with contrast-aware icons.
 - Legend uses brighter text with a subtle shadow for readability.

 ## Release Checklist (manual)